layeddie/beam_ai/ai_rules/ai_assistant_guidance.md

-# AI Assistant Guidance
+# Placeholder Content: AI Assistant Guidance

-Placeholder content.
-Explain how to use AI assistants effectively.
-Flesh out more content later.
+This document serves as a placeholder for general AI usage guidance within this repository.
+Updates pertaining to AI methodologies, best practices, or specific instructions for leveraging AI in projects will be included here.

+Please revisit this document soon for updated information.